takanory/slides/20200724europython/PITCHME.md

 ## PyCon JP

 Note:
-* As I've explained, PyCon JP has grown.
+* As I've explained,...
+PyCon JP has grown.
 * I'm going to talk about how we organized and managed it.

 +++